RaccoonCH/Rakkit/docs/en/graphql/type/generics.md

 ## Examples

-A more advanced usage example of the generic types feature can be found in [this examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples/generic-types).
+A more advanced usage example of the generic types feature can be found in [this examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples/generic-types) from TypeGraphQL.

+*Based on the **[TypeGraphQL](https://github.com/19majkel94/type-graphql)**'s documentation - Copyright (c) 2018 Michał Lytek*